AndreAugusto11/andreaugusto11/README.md

 ### Ph.D.
 Student | Blockchain Interoperability | Distributed Systems | Open-source developer

+- 🌵 Active maintainer of open-source interoperability project [Cacti](https://github.com/hyperledger-cacti/cacti) [+300 forks and +350 stars ⭐️]

 - 🔭 I’m researching security and privacy in Interoperability solutions.

-- 👯 I’m looking forward to collaborating on blockchain interoperability projects.
-I am completely open to new challenges: MEV, ZKP, Gateways, Standards, etc...
+- 👯 Open to collaborating on blockchain projects.
+New challenges are welcome: MEV, ZKP, Standards, etc...

 - 💬 Ask me about anything, and I'll be happy to help in whatever way I can 😀.